oxygenxml/web-author-sample-plugins/web-author-set-attribute-on-new-paragraphs/README.md

 Add output class to paragraph fragments
 ===============================

-Plugin that adds the outputclass attribute to paragraph elements, when inserted in the document.
+Plugin that adds "normal" outputclass attribute to paragraph elements that have no outputclass set, when inserted in the document.